 Once the seller and buyer agree to the terms, the due diligence process begins, which can take anywhere from 30 to 45 days.
 In the case of a successful dental practice merger and even affiliation, careful due diligence is imperative.
-But no matter the type of transition, practicing due diligence will leave little room for error in the long run among your team of advisers.
+But no matter the type of transition, practicing due diligence will leave little room for error in the long run among your team of advisors.
 While the documents required may vary depending on the specifics of your transaction and lending requirements, here’s a checklist to help get everything in place.

-Practice Corporation: Is there a legal corporation to which sales proceeds should be paid, including family trust, corporation, personal funds, and 1031 exchange?
+Practice corporation: Is there a legal corporation to which sales proceeds should be paid, including family trust, corporation, personal funds and 1031 exchange?

 Does the existing entity need to be closed?